LINDA SIGNS WITH BOREALIS RECORDS!

 Typically 2 x 45 minute sets or 1.5 hr concert set, whichever works best for promoter.

-She can also act as host for workshops at your festival.
+She can also host workshops at your festival.
 Suggested workshop ideas

 Original songs chosen from four commercially released CD's plus a few of my favourite covers.

 4 And 20 Blackbirds

 Deck Of ’52

 Doin’ Life Without Parole